bhargavi-codes/person-details-app/README.md

 └── README.md         # Project documentation

 USAGE
-Open form.html in your browser to add personal details.
+1.Open form.html in your browser to add personal details.
-Submit the form to store details in the database.
+2.Submit the form to store details in the database.
-Visit view.php to see all the records displayed in a styled table.
+3.Visit view.php to see all the records displayed in a styled table.

 SCREENSHOTS
 ![Screenshot 2024-12-04 231517](https://github.com/user-attachments/assets/57ba52d7-47e8-4aee-a5ab-a95ea548c2de)